suseme/misday/_posts/2013-11-12-business-speak-english-900.md

 # Unit 3: Business scope introduction
 ## Part I
-61) We wish to introduce ourselves to you as a sate-owned corporation dealing exclusively in light iindustrial goods.
+61.We wish to introduce ourselves to you as a sate-owned corporation dealing exclusively in light iindustrial goods.
-62) We are introducing ourselves as one of the lading exporters of the same line of business
-63) We have the pleasure of introducing ourselves to you as a state corporation specializing in the export of canned goods.
+62.We are introducing ourselves as one of the lading exporters of the same line of business 63.We have the pleasure of introducing ourselves to you as a state corporation specializing in the export of canned goods.
-64) We introduce ourselves as dealers in bicycles and spare parts.
+64.We introduce ourselves as dealers in bicycles and spare parts.
 We have been in this line for over two decades.
-65) Our corporation is specialized in handling the export business of textiles
-66) The main products our corporation deals in are electrical appliances.
+65.Our corporation is specialized in handling the export business of textiles 66.The main products our corporation deals in are electrical appliances.
-67) Our company is mainly engaged in agricultural products.
+67.Our company is mainly engaged in agricultural products.
-68) We specialize in the export of table-cloths.
+68.We specialize in the export of table-cloths.
-69) Our company mainly deals with the export business of silk goods.
+69.Our company mainly deals with the export business of silk goods.
-70) Our specialization is the exportation of Chinese silk garments
-71) We are engaged in the import and export of machinery.
+70.Our specialization is the exportation of Chinese silk garments 71.We are engaged in the import and export of machinery.
-72) we are now doing a large import business in fruits from Southeast Asia.
+72.we are now doing a large import business in fruits from Southeast Asia.
-73) We specialize in handling clocks and watches of all sorts.
+73.We specialize in handling clocks and watches of all sorts.
-74) We also take on a variety of silk piece goods.
+74.We also take on a variety of silk piece goods.
-75) Our activities cover a wide range of commodities, such as ties, belts and shirts.
+75.Our activities cover a wide range of commodities, such as ties, belts and shirts.
-76) We are in a very good position to supply most grades of canned fish at competitive prices and for good delivery.
+76.We are in a very good position to supply most grades of canned fish at competitive prices and for good delivery.
-77) We are in a position to accept orders against customers samples specifying design, specifications and packaging requirements.
+77.We are in a position to accept orders against customers samples specifying design, specifications and packaging requirements.
-78) We are not exporting straw and willow products, embroideries,, porcelain wares, jade carvings, antiques, Chinese paintings, silk flowers and various kinds of toys and gifts.
+78.We are not exporting straw and willow products, embroideries,, porcelain wares, jade carvings, antiques, Chinese paintings, silk flowers and various kinds of toys and gifts.
-79) Our corporation is a major producer of technically advanced machinery and chemicals for industry and agriculture.
+79.Our corporation is a major producer of technically advanced machinery and chemicals for industry and agriculture.
-80) Electronic products fall within the scope of our business activities.
+80.Electronic products fall within the scope of our business activities.
-81) We also do export business of hand made woven articles.
+81.We also do export business of hand made woven articles.
-82) We have been engaged in the glass business with many Asian countries for many years
-83) Our company is mainly in the line of exporting Chinese art objects to European markets.
+82.We have been engaged in the glass business with many Asian countries for many years 83.Our company is mainly in the line of exporting Chinese art objects to European markets.
-84) We also do import and export business in chemicals and agricultural products
-85) We have been importing and exporting all kinds of metals and minerals for 30 years and have many customers and friends in over 80 countries and regions.
+84.We also do import and export business in chemicals and agricultural products 85.We have been importing and exporting all kinds of metals and minerals for 30 years and have many customers and friends in over 80 countries and regions.
-86) Our corporation is a group enterprise integrating scientific research, business, production and service.
+86.Our corporation is a group enterprise integrating scientific research, business, production and service.
-87) As a joint venture, our corporation has won a prominent position in the fields of home electronics, computers and telecommunications in China
+87.As a joint venture, our corporation has won a prominent position in the fields of home electronics, computers and telecommunications in China
-88) We are prepared to accept orders for goods with customers’ own trade marks or brand names.
+88.We are prepared to accept orders for goods with customers’ own trade marks or brand names.
-89) We have been handling leather shoes and gloves for more than 20 yars.
+89.We have been handling leather shoes and gloves for more than 20 yars.
-90) We have been engaged for two decades in the manufacture of such equipment.
+90.We have been engaged for two decades in the manufacture of such equipment.

 # Unit 4: Aggreement
 91.We assure you that such things will not happen again in our future deliveries.